|

 national politics but also in state elections.

-Paula Baker begins her description of the climax to Civil War
+Paula Baker begins her description of the climax to Civil War in

-in her oddly named section on “The Gilded Age” from 1860 to
+her oddly named section on “The Gilded Age” from 1860 to 1914.

-proportionally less treatment; instead, Baker highlights the
+less treatment; instead, Baker highlights the rise of

-Grange movements.
+movements.

-Baker’s real strength, of course, is in her understanding
+Baker’s real strength, of course, is in her understanding of

-of histories of social policy, and of the intersection of gender
+histories of social policy, and of the intersection of gender

 within labor and political histories.
 Much of the narrative on